NathanRivan/NathanRivan/README.md

 # 💫 About Me:
 Hi!
 I'm Clement.
-I like working on QoL systems and creating apps that help people!
+I like working on fun projects and creating apps that help people!

 ## 🌐 Socials: